crabix/ansible-init-ubuntu/README.md

 # ansible-init-ubuntu

-A simple interactive script/Ansible playbook that sets up an Ubuntu-based Wireguard VPN server
+A simple interactive script/Ansible playbook that sets up an Ubuntu machine.
 ## Usage

 ```